13 Great Outdoor Activities for Families Around Pismo Beach

 Morro Bay (Photo: Visit SLO CAL)

-Cambria is a serene town approximately a 45-minute drive north of Pismo.
-Moonstone Beach’s one-mile-long boardwalk is a relaxing spot for a stroll.
+Moonstone Beach’s one-mile-long boardwalk in Cambria, a serene town approximately 45 minutes north of Pismo, is a relaxing spot for a stroll with the kids.
 The north end of the boardwalk is home to several tide pools brimming with spiny purple sea urchins, snails, and crabs.
 Keep your eyes peeled for the sea otters, whales, and dolphins who frolic in these waters.

-Don’t miss a stop at Linn’s Easy as Pie Shop & Café for a slice of fresh-baked olallieberry pie.
+Don’t miss a stop at Linn’s Easy as Pie Shop and Café for a slice of fresh-baked Olallieberry Pie.
 These delectable berries, part blackberry and part raspberry, are grown on the Linn’s family farm.
-Baked in a flaky crust, it’s a mouth-watering treat.
+Baked in a flaky crust, it’s a mouth-watering treat for kids and parents, and well worth the 45-minute drive from Pismo all on its own.

 Elephant seals near Pismo Beach